blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 But what about the `getKnowsLinks`?
 There is only one `leftToRightOrder` on each link entity, so the order will apply to _both_ lists, which could result in conflicting indices.
 Changing the order (index) of one of the elements in one collection will affect its position in the other.

+#### Other issues with link ordering

+The above issue is the reason why we have to do address link ordering in this RFC.
+The demonstrated issue is one of them, but link ordering as it's specified currently has other downsides, such as:

+- integer-based indexing is not very flexible.
+For example, if you want to add a link to the middle of the list, you'd have to renumber all the indices after the insertion point.
+To mitigate this issue, it's possible to use fractional indexing.
+However, some links may should not be ordered by the same index but rely on a different ordering mechanism.
+For example, a `HasFriend` link may be ordered by the date the friendship was established, while a `Knows` link may be ordered by the date the acquaintance was established.
+Even ordering by multiple properties or other factors may be desirable.
+- assuming an application, which is implementing the type system, supports collaborative editing, it's possible that two users will add links to the same entity at the same time.
+This will result in a conflict, which will be difficult to resolve.

+These issues (and there are probably more) are the reason why we're going to remove link ordering from the Block Protocol type system.

 # Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation